Practice overview

 • Successfully setting aside interim injunctions obtained in the context of a joint venture dispute: Meadow Designs Ltd v Rishco Leisure Ltd [2022] EWHC 2211 (Ch).

-• Acting for the Respondents in a $120m LCIA arbitration concerning a shareholder dispute relating to an investment in a medical technology company (ongoing).
+• Acting for the Respondents in a $120m LCIA arbitration concerning a shareholder dispute relating to an investment in a medical technology company (settled 2025).

 • Acting (being led by Alan Gourgey KC and leading Jia Wei Lee) in an LCIA arbitration concerning a major shareholder dispute relating to a mine, worth many hundreds of millions of dollars.